Table Tennis Coaching Options in Singapore: Private, Group, Academy or Club?

 beginners who want to learn correct technique from the start

-students preparing for school team or DSA-related goals
+students preparing for a specific goal or trial

 2. Group Table Tennis Classes

 Group classes are a good option for players who enjoy learning with others.
-They are usually more social and may be more affordable than private lessons.
-Group training can also help players practise rallying, movement, and match situations with different partners.
+They are usually more social and may also be more affordable than private lessons.

 Group classes may suit: